nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 			Microsoft Visual Studio Solution File, Format Version 11.00

 		Then go ahead and start up Visual Studio 2010 and open that solution.

+Step 8:  See Calc run...
+If build has been completed.

+		 Via Windows Explorer
+		 go to C:\cygwin64\home\lo\master\instdir\program
+		 Double click on scalc.exe